nova-thomas/The_LARK_Files/_readme.txt

      . ./(script name) - Use this for interacting with characters and items.

-     echo \$inventory - Check the contents of your inventory.
+     echo $inventory - Check the contents of your inventory.

-     export inventory=(item), \$inventory - adds an item to your inventory

 Happy Sleuthing!